 There has been no effort in Saudi Arabia to study the practice of project management.
 This study is the first to discuss IT project success and failure in Saudi Arabia.
 It is just a first step in understanding more deeply the failure of IT projects in Saudi Arabia.
 Regarding the IT projects' failure rate, it has been estimated that 52% of IT projects fail.
-It was also found that project manager's experience and certification.
+It was also found that project success has a positive relationship with a project manager's experience and certification.
 Projects in the private sector have higher success rates than their counterparts in the public sector.
 However, a project manager's educational background does not have much of a relationship with project success.